woodpecker-ci/woodpecker/docs/docs/20-usage/35-advanced-yaml-tricks.md

 ## Aliases

-with aliases you can have variables in your pipeline config.
+With aliases you can have variables in your pipeline config.

-to convert this:
+To convert this:
 ```yml
 pipeline:
   test: